0EVSG/XSKHZ/MANUAL.md

     04      icons
     06      icons/warning.svg

-Making all changes explicit tells ViFi to completely decompose the directory structure, and puzzle it back together in the desired way.
+The explicit changes tell ViFi to completely decompose the directory structure, and puzzle it back together in the desired way.
 Apart from using more filesystem operations (and more explicit writing), there are no detrimental effects.

 # Background Theory